Raddic22/Unriad-Guides/Installing MakeMKV container.md

 # Install MakeMKV via Community Applications

 ## Step 1: Obtain optical drive srX and SgY:
-1. Login to your Unraid `WebUI`
-2. Open the Unraid Termainl.
+1. Open the Unraid Termainl.
-3. Enter the following command into the terminal:
+2. Enter the following command into the terminal:
-    ```
+    ```bash
     lsscsi -g
     ```
-4. Note down the srX and sgY of your optical drive.
+3. Note down the srX and sgY of your optical drive.

-    ``
+    ```bash
     eg: [6:0:0:0]  cd/dvd  HL-DT-ST  BD-RE  WH16NS60  1.00  /dev/sr0  /dev/sg3
-    ``
+    ```

 In this example, srX and sgY is `sr0` and `sg3` (Your values may be different).